-We continued to provide addiction recovery and blood borne virus services despite the covid-19 pandemic.
-There was a partial suspension of the residential alcohol and benzo detox service between March and June.
+We continued to provide addiction recovery and blood borne virus services despite the covid -19 pandemic.
 We continued to provide non-residential addiction-specific in-reach homeless action team and Aftercare services.

-Of our other healthcare services, Step Up Step Down ensured they maintained an increased bed capacity to support and accommodate clients going in or coming out of hospitals.
-In addition, our Primary Care Support Service also continued to operate across Emergency and Supported Housing services to improve healthcare for those clients in their accommodation.
-Finally, our Sure Steps Day Counselling service and Out of Hours Suicide Prevention Service continued to operate for people who are homeless or at risk of becoming homeless.
-The team addressed higher cases of non-scheduled client interventions, including crisis phone calls and phone check-ins for both referred and one-off clients.
-To support those mentally impacted by the pandemic, Sure Steps operated a COVID-19 Emotional Support Freephone to people experiencing homelessness across the sector.
+Of our other healthcare services, Step Up Step Down ensured they maintained an increased bed capacity during 2021 to support and accommodate clients going in or coming out of hospitals.
+In addition, our Primary Care Support Service continued to operate across our long-term accommodation services to improve healthcare for those clients in their accommodation.
+Finally, our Sure Steps Day Counselling Service continued to operate for people who are homeless or at risk of becoming homeless and addressed higher cases of non-scheduled client interventions, including crisis phone calls and phone check-ins for both referred and one-off clients.
 All of these services are underpinned by a robust clinical governance structure.

-Overall, 938 unique individuals were assessed by these services in 2020.
-This is a 23% increase on 2019.
-Of these, 400 clients were referred for counselling across the Sure Steps Day Counselling and the out-of-hours services.
-The team provided 3,115 counselling hours, a 9% increase on the hours provided in 2019.
-Treatment services supported 79 unique clients to move on into long-term accommodation.
+Overall, 859 unique individuals were assessed by these services in 2021.
+Of these, 328 clients were referred for counselling across the Sure Steps Day Counselling and the out-of-hours services.
+This team provided 3,466 counselling hours including crisis interventions.
+In 2021, Treatment Services supported 49 unique clients to move on into long-term accommodation